-If you are reading this, chances are your deposition has been scheduled.
+If you are reading this, and you are one of my personal injury clients, chances are your deposition has been scheduled.
 Please read this over and call me if you have any questions.

 Discovery Deposition – What is it and Why is it Needed?

 A discovery deposition is the oral testimony of a witness taken under oath before trial.